 The most important thing about a hack is that it should be quick to implement and highly visible within the organization.

-The visibility is important because even if a hack doesn’t have any direct relation to your overall strategy, it sends a message that it’s possible to do something new and different.
+The visibility is important because even if a hack doesn’t directly relate to your overall strategy, it sends a message that it’s possible to do something new and different.

-If the culture can change in small ways, people will start to believe it can change in big ways too.
+If the culture can change in small ways, people will start to believe it can vary significantly.

-In fact, even if the hack doesn’t achieve the expected result, it can still have a positive impact on the cultural mindset.
+Even if the hack doesn’t achieve the expected result, it can still positively impact the cultural mindset.

-Because hacks are small, they tend to be easy to roll back without any serious repercussions.
+Because hacks are small, they tend to be easy to roll back without serious repercussions.

-And regardless of whether a hack succeeds or fails, it communicates the idea that experiments are a worthwhile investment, and that failure is not to be feared - key lessons for any organization that needs to drive strategic change.
+And regardless of whether a hack succeeds or fails, it communicates the idea that experiments are a worthwhile investment and that failure is not to be feared - critical lessons for any organization that needs to drive strategic change.